Conowingo Dam: Ecology and environmental impacts

 The river water impounded by the dam forms the 14 mi long Conowingo Reservoir, known locally as Conowingo Lake.
 The reservoir is used as a drinking water supply for Baltimore and the Chester Water Authority; as cooling water for the Peach Bottom Nuclear Generating Station; and for recreational boating and fishing.
 In low rainfall or drought conditions, balancing the desire to maintain the reservoir level with the water flow needs for the downstream ecology is one of the challenges faced by the dam operators.

-The Conowingo Dam, and to a lesser extent the Holtwood and Safe Harbor Dams further upstream, stopped migratory fish species, especially American shad, from swimming further up the Susquehanna River to spawn.
+The Conowingo Dam, and to a lesser extent the Holtwood and Safe Harbor Dams farther upstream, stopped migratory fish species, especially American shad, from swimming further up the Susquehanna River to spawn.
 In 1984, a fish capture feature was added at Conowingo and shad were trucked upstream above all three dams and released.
 This program ended in 1999.
 A fish lift was installed in 1991.
 All three dams completed installation of fish lifts in time for the 2000 season.
 During the 2000 migration season, 153,000 American shad passed through the Conowingo fish lift.
 "However, passage rates of shad from Conowingo to Holtwood have been only 30 to 50 percent, suggesting that fish are having difficulty moving upstream in the waters of the Conowingo pool."

 The three dams are also involved with another ecological concern.
 Normally, the reservoirs above each dam trap sediment and nutrients that run off from the Susquehanna River watershed and prevent some of that from reaching the Chesapeake Bay.
 A 1998 USGS study suggests that the reservoirs may reach capacity before 2020, and cease to reduce the nutrient and sediment load hitting the bay.
 However, the scouring of major floods, and other factors, affect this.

+Bald eagles

+Conowingo Dam is one of the most popular destinations in the United States for seeing bald eagles.
+While the surrounding area is home to dozens of the eagles year-round, upwards of 200 more will migrate from places like New York and Canada, where lakes and rivers freeze over in the winter and limit fishing opportunities.
+Their numbers typically peak from November to January, with the eagles taking advantage of the dam's turbines stunning fish swimming downriver to make for easy hunting.
+Once a fish is caught, eagles will often battle midair for it, and the spectacle attracts bird photographers from all over the world.